hadronized/kak-tree-sitter/docs/man/configuration.md

 # Option paths

+## `features`

+This section contains enabled/disabled features.
+You can enable or disable a given features if you are not interested in it.

+List of features:

+- `highlighting`: enable highlighting.
+If set to `false`, can be overridden on the CLI with `--with-highlighting`.
+- `text_objects`: enable text-objects user modes and mappings.
+If set to `false`, can be overridden on the CLI with `--with-text-objects`.

 ## `highlight.groups`

 The `highlight` section currently contains a single list, `groups`, which is used to list every capture groups used by